-Are you considering to automated workings in your organization by implementing any of these software systems.
-In case of yes, it is better you to get familiar with implementation difficulties.
-Here I will be taking example of supply system to highlight problem areas and give tips to get implementation done, smoothly.
+Are you considering automated workings in your organization by implementing any of these software systems?
+In case of yes, it is better for you to get familiar with implementation difficulties.
+Here I will be taking examples of supply systems to highlight problem areas and give tips to get implementation done smoothly.

-- The employees and internal stakeholders oppose the installation of any new task management software.
-The reason of employees opposing is that they are happy with what they are doing and do not want something that will change the way they work.
-It is often seen that employees try to avoid using new system and those who start using it abandon using it after occurrence of first error.
-It is not possible of developers of any management software to forecast every situation.
-At initial stage, system requires tweaking and requires actual data to work with for time to understand scenarios.
-The employees who work on the system may lose confidence in it after encountering errors, which may has caused because of lack of data in new system.
+The employees and internal stakeholders oppose the installation of any new task management software.
+The reason for employees opposing is that they are happy with what they are doing and do not want something that will change the way they work.
+It is often seen that employees try to avoid using a new system and those who start using it abandon using it after the first error.
+It is not possible for developers of any management software to forecast every situation.
+At the initial stage, the system requires tweaking and requires actual data to work with for time to understand scenarios.
+The employees who work on the system may lose confidence in it after encountering errors, which may have been caused because of a lack of data in the new system.

 To overcome this problem, you should get your employees prepared to use SCM.
-You can organize training session for employees to teach them how to use the new system.
-In these sessions, you can show them how this software will solve your purpose while creating their job simpler and efficient, once they know using it, thoroughly.
+You can organize training sessions for employees to teach them how to use the new system.
+In these sessions, you can show them how this software will solve your purpose while creating their job simpler and efficiently, once they know how to use it thoroughly.

-- Compatibility issues between new SCM systems with existing system, is another problem.
-In most of the cases, the existing ERP solution will require modification or normal tweaking to include new SCM system a part of it.
+Compatibility issues between new SCM systems with existing systems, is another problem.
+In most of the cases, the existing ERP solution will require modification or normal tweaking to include a new SCM system as a part of it.
 You should be ready for these kinds of changes.

-To conclude I would like to say that implementation is not a one-man decision.
-It requires consultation and persuasion to every one involving with the system.
+To conclude, I would like to say that implementation is not a one-man decision.
+It requires consultation and persuasion to everyone involved with the system.

 Conclusion: This blog focuses on problems that come when implementing a new SCM, PMS, IMS or WMS in an organization.
 This also provides tips that help when such a problem occurs.